devjgm/papers/cpp_civil_time.md

 has been little progress toward hiding these complexities behind a library that exposes a simpler conceptual model to programmers.

-The Civil Time Library proposed here addresses the above problems by presenting civil time as a *regular*, time-zone-independent concept that allows programmers to ignore the above complexities when it is safe to do so.
+The Civil-Time Library proposed here addresses the above problems by presenting civil time as a *regular*, time-zone-independent concept that allows programmers to ignore the above complexities when it is safe to do so.
 This library has been implemented and widely used within Google for the past few years.
 It is actively